Earth-leakage circuit breaker: Operation

-Voltage-operated (ELCB)
+Voltage-operated devices

-Voltage ELCBs have been in widespread use since then, and many are still in operation but are no longer installed in new construction.
 A voltage-operated ELCB detects a rise in potential between the protected interconnected metalwork (equipment frames, conduits, enclosures) and a distant isolated Earth reference electrode.
 They operate at a detected potential of around 50 volts to open a main breaker and isolate the supply from the protected premises.

 A voltage-operated ELCB has a second terminal for connecting to the remote reference Earth connection.

 The Earth circuit is modified when an ELCB is used; the connection to the Earth rod is passed through the ELCB by connecting to its two Earth terminals.
 One terminal goes to the installation Earth CPC (circuit protective conductor, aka Earth wire), and the other to the Earth rod (or sometimes other type of Earth connection).

-Disadvantages

-Compared with a current-sensing system, voltage sensing systems have several disadvantages which include:
+Current sensing devices

+RCDs exist in multiple sub-types, but the most basic form simply consists of a current transformer, in which the line and neutral conductors for the circuit are wound around a toroidal transformer core, and should there be a current leak between line and earth (ground), bypassing neutral, the imbalance in current flow between the line and neutral will cause a magnetic flux in the core, which then, if strong enough, activates a relay that opens the switch.

+Comparison

+Advantages of voltage-sensing devices over current-sensing: